Deputy Prime Minister of Canada: Alternative designation in absence of formal deputy

-On December 16, 2024, Chrystia Freeland resigned from cabinet as finance minister and as deputy prime minister.
-Her successor, Dominic LeBlanc, replaced her as finance minister but was not appointed to the post of deputy prime minister by Prime Minister Trudeau.

 Duties

 The office has no standing in law and does not carry any formal duties or tasks.
 It is not one of the mandatory Cabinet positions created by statute.
 The prime minister may assign specific tasks in conjunction with the title.
 One duty which has evolved is to represent the prime minister in the House of Commons when the prime minister is absent.
 With the exceptions of Herb Gray and John Manley, all deputy prime ministers have held another ministerial portfolio alongside this title.

 According to journalist Joseph Brean of the Postmedia Network, the role can sometimes be "a poisoned chalice, or a leash to keep a rival under close control" rather than an indication that the Prime Minister trusts the authority of the deputy.
 For the political analysis magazine Policy Options Eugene Lang and Greg Schmidt describe the role as one of "soft power", in which a deputy prime minister only carries as much or as little power within a government as the prime minister chooses to permit them; the level of power is usually communicated less by the deputy prime minister's title itself, and more by what other roles they hold alongside it.

 One deputy prime minister, Sheila Copps, attracted controversy in 1993 after asserting that she was "in charge" of government business while the then prime minister, Jean Chrétien, was on a brief holiday.
 After she left politics, she wrote that although the position of deputy prime minister is only ceremonial, "very often, the DPM's job was to protect the prime minister from the political damage that Question Period can inflict on a leader", further citing the experience of Erik Nielsen during the Sinclair Stevens scandal.